Extracting memorized pieces of (copyrighted) books from open-weight language models: Discussion of extended results

 \section{Discussion of extended results}

-We defer detailed discussion to future work.
 We simply reiterate our main takeaway, which is clear from the extended results we present in the Appendix.
-Memorization (as measured by a specific technique that focuses on probabilistic extraction, see Appendix~\ref{app:sec:background}) varies significantly across models for the same book, and across books for the same model.
-Average extraction rates don't reveal this nuance; it's necessary to examine per-book extraction metrics to get this view.
+Memorization (as measured by a specific technique that focuses on probabilistic extraction, see Appendix~\ref{app:sec:background}) varies significantly across models for the same book, and across books for the same model (Section~\ref{sec:book:compare} \& Appendix~\ref{app:sec:sliding-window}).
+Average extraction rates---the typical metric in ML memorization research---do not reveal this nuance.
+Instead, it is necessary to examine per-book extraction metrics to get this view.

-We only ran experiments for a small fraction of the entire \texttt{Books3} dataset---running detailed experiments for $50$ books (Appendix~\ref{app:sec:sliding-window}).
-We took care to sample books from a variety of sources---in copyright, in the public domain, openly licensed.
-We included popular books, as well as more obscure ones (Appendix~\ref{app:sec:experiments}).
+\paragraph{We need to run more books to make general claims about overall memorization.} We only ran experiments for a small fraction of the entire \texttt{Books3} dataset---running detailed experiments for $200$ books (Appendix~\ref{app:sec:sliding-window}).
+For $100$ books, we took care to sample books from a variety of sources---in copyright, in the public domain, openly licensed.
+We included popular books, as well as more obscure ones (Table~\ref{app:tab:sliding-books}).
+We randomly sampled the other $100$.
 Overall, very popular books exhibit the most memorization.
-It seems likely that these books are duplicated on different parts of the internet; de-duplication is a challenging problem to implement in practice~\citep{lee2022dedup}, so it's likely that least some duplicate text persists in training datasets for LLMs.\looseness=-1
+It seems likely that these books are duplicated on different parts of the Internet; de-duplication is a challenging problem to implement in practice~\citep{lee2022dedup}, so it is likely that least some duplicate text persists in training datasets for LLMs.\looseness=-1